Post-Discectomy Rehabilitation | Shift Spinal Health

 Skipping the movement assessment

-The postural and movement habits that loaded the disc in the first place don't change automatically after surgery.
-Without identifying and correcting these patterns, the same forces continue to act on the same disc.
+The postural and movement habits that loaded the disc don't change automatically after surgery.
+Without identifying and working on these patterns, similar forces can continue to act on the same area.

 06

 Completing a rehabilitation program doesn't make you immune to future injury.
-Patients who maintain a structured long-term exercise and mobility practice have significantly lower rates of recurrence.
+Patients who keep up a structured long-term exercise and mobility practice tend to have lower rates of recurrence.

-The Shift 4 is our in-house rehabilitation framework developed specifically for patients recovering from disc injuries and spinal surgery.
-It's built around four progressive elements that address the full spectrum of post-surgical recovery — not just strengthening the area of pain.
+Our rehabilitation framework is built for patients recovering from disc injuries and spinal surgery.
+It moves through four progressive phases that aim to address the broader picture of post-surgical recovery — not just the area of pain.
+Progression is guided by clinical response and your surgeon's guidelines.

 1